Ronald A. Sarasin: Early life and career

-Born in Fall River, Massachusetts, Sarasin attended Center Elementary School in Beacon Falls, Connecticut and graduated from Naugatuck (Connecticut) High School in 1952.
+Born in Fall River, Massachusetts, Sarasin attended Center Elementary School in Beacon Falls, Connecticut, and graduated from Naugatuck High School in 1952.
 He served in the United States Navy from 1952 to 1956 and attained the rank of petty officer, second class.
 He earned his B.S. from the University of Connecticut in 1960 and J.D. from the University of Connecticut School of Law in 1963.
 He was admitted to the Connecticut Bar later that year.
 He served as the town counsel for Beacon Falls, Connecticut from 1963 to 1972 and an assistant professor of law at New Haven College, New Haven, Connecticut from 1963 to 1966.

 Political career

 He was first elected to the Connecticut House of Representatives in 1968 and became the assistant minority leader in 1970.
 In 1972, he ran for Congress from the 5th district against John Monagan, a seven-term veteran of the House.
 Redistricting added several Republican areas to the 5th in 1972 and George McGovern’s poor showing in the 1972 presidential election was hurting Democrats in down-ballot races.
 Sarasin defeated Monagan narrowly.